nmacgreg/kjviewer/docs/sprints.md

 ## Later

-* fields "year" and "kms" need to be present, but the scraped data is quite informal about these
+* Fields "year" and "kms" need to be present, but the scraped data is quite informal about these
-* when considering newly scraped data, does the scraper take into account that the price might have changed?
+* When considering newly scraped data, does the scraper take into account that the price might have changed?
 Do I need to modify the scraper, or my own code, when the price changes?
+And, how do we represent this in the data model
 * Track when an item was taken down
     * that means reviewing all the items in the database, and querying Kijiji whether they're still present or not
     * ... and adding a new field to the data model, maybe two: status ['active', 'sold'] & date_sold